-Policy U-HA4 site allocation for land at Uppingham Gate (Part of mixed-use development).
-The 3.3 Ha. site has capacity for up to 65 dwellings.
+Policy U-HA3 Site allocation for land at Uppingham Gate (part of mixed-use development).
+The 3.3 a. site has capacity for up to 60 dwellings.

-- (a) The mix of house types should comprise 40 houses and 25 bungalows. - (b) A masterplan will be required setting out in detail how the housing element of the site is to be developed and how this links to other components of the mixed-use development. - (c) The site must be developed in such a way that it will enable access to be provided to the future site 2 (Policy U-HA5 Land off The Beeches/Hazel Close).
+- (a) The mix of house types should comprise 35 houses and 25 bungalows; - (b) A masterplan will be required setting out in detail how the housing element of the site is to be developed and how this links to other components of the mixed-use development; - (c) The site must be developed in such a way that it will enable unfettered vehicular and pedestrian access to be provided to the future site 2 (Policy U-HA4 Land off The Beeches/Hazel Close); - (d) Access arrangements must be agreed with RCC through the submission of a Full Transport Assessment; - (e) Within the housing component, at least 30% affordable homes should be provided, working with local providers.

-Longer term sites, allocated subject to access requirements (Policies U-HA5 and U-HA6)
+Longer term sites, allocated subject to access requirements (Policies U-HA4 and U-HA5)

-The sites proposed in policies U-HA1 to U-HA4, will enable up to 390 new dwellings to be built, exceeding the minimum indicative dwelling requirement provided by Rutland County Council.
-The two further development sites detailed below may be developed during the plan period, but only after progress after securing the proposed access solutions.
-This will result in 120 additional dwellings, but it is intended that this will contribute to longer term strategic needs, for both Uppingham and, in wider terms, Rutland for new housing.
+The sites proposed in policies U-HA1 to U-HA3, will enable up to 210 new dwellings to be built, exceeding the minimum indicative dwelling requirement provided by Rutland County Council (taking into account known commitments).
+The two further development sites detailed below may be developed during the plan period, but only after progress fulfilling the stated access requirements.
+This will result in 120 additional dwellings, but it is intended that this will contribute to longer term strategic needs, for both Uppingham and, in wider terms, Rutland, for new housing.
 In addition to meeting housing needs, in accordance with the NPPF, this will also enable investment in beneficial infrastructure for the town.